Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 # Maughans Pub
 ## Introduction
 Maughans Pub is a website about Maughans Pub, a traditional Irish Pub in Crossmolina, Co.
 Mayo in the west of Ireland.
-The website is targetted towards both potential customers and current customers of the pub.
+The website is targeted towards both potential customers and current customers of the pub.
 As there is no current website, it will be a useful asset for customers with common questions such as hosting events, opening hours and the location of the pub.

 ![Responsive Screenshot Mockup](assets/media/am-i-responsive.png "Responsive Screenshot Mockup")